ElektraInitiative/PermaplanT/doc/ci.md

 This is a parallel stage which fails fast (exits if one stage fails) or times out after 2 hours.

-It can be subdivided in 3 categories:
+It can be subdivided in following categories:

 #### Multiple parallel cargo stages